 An SQL Join statement is used to combine data or rows from two or more tables based on a common field between them.
 Different types of Joins are:

-- INNER JOIN: The INNER JOIN keyword selects all rows from both the tables as long as the condition satisfies.
-This keyword will create the result-set by combining all rows from both the tables where the condition satisfies i.e the value of the common field will be the same.
+- INNER JOIN: The INNER JOIN keyword selects all rows from both tables as long as the condition is satisfied.
+This keyword will create the result set by combining all rows from both the tables where the condition satisfies i.e. the value of the common field will be the same.

-- FULL JOIN: FULL JOIN creates the result-set by combining results of both LEFT JOIN and RIGHT JOIN.
-The result-set will contain all the rows from both tables.
-For the rows for which there is no matching, the result-set will contain NULL values.
+- FULL JOIN: FULL JOIN creates the result set by combining the results of both LEFT JOIN and RIGHT JOIN.
+The result set will contain all the rows from both tables.
+For the rows for which there is no matching, the result set will contain NULL values.

 15. What is an index?

 A database index is a data structure that improves the speed of data retrieval operations on a database table at the cost of additional writes and the use of more storage space to maintain the extra copy of data.
 Data can be stored only in one order on a disk.
 To support faster access according to different values, a faster search like a binary search for different values is desired.
 For this purpose, indexes are created on tables.
 These indexes need extra space on the disk, but they allow faster search according to different frequently searched values.

 Table: A table has a combination of rows and columns.
 Rows are called records and columns are called fields.
 In MS SQL Server, the tables are being designated within the database and schema names.